Prof. Kang Li

 One of the main research themes is on the subset selection in the following regression modelling problem.
 Suppose variable y can be represented by (1): y=f(g_1, g_2,…, g_m)+e, where function f represents a model structure to combine a set of low dimensional functions g_i, i=1,…,m, and e is the modelling residual.
-If f is a linear-in-the-parameter structure, and a large number of g_i may be possibly included into the model, then the aim is to pick a much smaller set of g_i to represent y, given a criterion or a set of criteria.
-This is a subset selection problem, and a fast forward selection algorithm was proposed in , which works directly on the sum squared errors by introducing a recursive residual matrix, in contrast to the popular Orthogonal Least Squares (OLS) method which applies orthogonalization directly on the regressors.
+If f is a linear-in-the-parameter structure, and a large number of g_i may be possibly included into the model, then the aim is to select a much smaller set of g_i to approximate y, given a criterion or a set of criteria.
+This is a subset selection problem, and a fast forward selection algorithm (FRA) was proposed in , which works directly on the sum squared errors by introducing a recursive residual matrix, in contrast to the popular Orthogonal Least Squares (OLS) method which applies orthogonalization directly on the regressors.
 This allows faster and more stable forward regressor selection.
-This framework further enables a fast two stage procedure which removes or replaces redundant regressors obtained in the first stage of forward subset selection .
+This framework further enables a fast two stage procedure which in the second stage removes or replaces redundant regressors obtained in the first stage of the forward subset selection .
 The mathematical framework of the two stage approach was then extended to the OLS, resulting in a more efficient two-stage OLS method.
 The results are further extended to the cases when g_i has tunable parameters in it, such as RBF networks, Single Layer Forward Neural Networks .
 The basic methods have also been extended to more advanced topics for the construction of compact neural networks and fuzzy neural networks, as well as to the training of least squares support vector machines, and nonlinear principal component analysis (use neural networks to model the principal curves), etc -.
 These methods have been applied to system modelling and identification, system monitoring and fault diagnosis, and nonlinear control.
 External collaborations in the identification area (non-parametric modelling, Wiener-Hammerstein model, etc) are mainly with Prof Erwei Bai from Univ.
-Iowa , and a survey paper on nonlinear system identification with Dr Hong Xia, Prof Sheng Chen, Dr Richard Mitchell, Prof Chris Harris and Prof George Irwin has been highly commended by the International Journal of Systems Science .
-Recent interest is on the Bayesian learning dealing with curse of dimensionality problem, imbalanced data and fusion of heterogeneous temporal spatial data, in collaboration with international colleagues .
+Iowa [11,12], and a survey paper on nonlinear system identification with Dr Hong Xia, Prof Sheng Chen, Dr Richard Mitchell, Prof Chris Harris and Prof George Irwin has been highly commended by the International Journal of Systems Science .
+Recent interest is on the development of machine learning algorithms for dealing with curse of dimensionality problem, imbalanced data and fusion of heterogeneous temporal spatial data, in collaboration with international colleagues .

-One of the recent highlights in internationalization initiated through Prof Li and colleagues is through the RCUK funded UK-China Science Bridge project, which has enabled the strategic alliance with over 14 leading Chinese universities, institutions and companies, as well as their associated research groups in China, including Tsinghua, Zhejiang, Shanghai Jiaotong, and Shanghai Universities, etc., carrying out research and knowledge transfer activities on the sustainable energy and built environment technologies.
+One of the recent highlights in international research collaboration initiated by Prof Li and colleagues has been through the RCUK funded UK-China Science Bridge project, which has enabled the strategic alliance with over 14 leading Chinese universities, institutions and companies, as well as their associated research groups in China, including Tsinghua, Zhejiang, Shanghai Jiaotong, and Shanghai Universities, etc., carrying out research and knowledge transfer activities on the sustainable energy and built environment technologies.
 Another recent major initiative is the development of intelligent grid interfaced eco-charging system (iGIVE) for seamless integration of electric vehicles, one of four jointly funded by EPSRC and NSFC, in collaboration with Cranfield University, Harbin Institute of Technology and China State Grid EPRI.

 For full details, please refer to the group website.